ianng105/HealthyPal-/README.md

 # Operation guide
 1.login/registration

-if you are new to this app, you can use register to create a new account in this app(for registration, you have to input a unique username, email and a safe password)which implement the create operation of crud of user.
+if you are new to this app, you can use register to create a new account in this app(for registration, you have to input a unique username, email and a safe password)(which implement the create operation of crud of user).
 If you have used our app before you can use your email and password to login.

 1.5 body information